 Sound stories communicate stories about artistic spaces and forms of expression intimately tied to Mostar including, the Street Arts Festival, poetry, rock music, and theatre.
-A sound story on the Partisan Memorial Cemetery offers a performative reading of architect Bogdanovic's 'The City of My Friends' and guides the listener through the space of the monument.
-The sound story prompts an encounter with the past, present, and future of this space to prompt audience engagement with its past, present, and future.
+A sound story on the Partisan Memorial Cemetery offers performative reading of architect Bogdanovic's 'The City of My Friends' and guides the listener through the space of the monument.
+The sound story prompts encounter with the past, present, and future of this space to prompt audience engagement with its past, present, and future.

 Processes of community archiving place emphasis on local knowledge about society and politics.
 The Mostar Sound Archive makes this knowledge accessible to its audiences.
-Stories will be made available via the University of Durham data repository, as well as exhibited in public and community exhibition space.
+Stories will be made available online, as well as in public and community exhibition space.
 In this way, creative processes of archiving can play a significant role in opening physical and imagined space, making urban space accessible to diverse audiences.